udhaya-un/sonarqube-kubernetes/docs/sonarqube-kubernetes.md

 Then write the file for deployment,service and secret.
 Here i write the file for sonarqube and postgres.

-Following is used to create the password for the postgres.
+Following file is use to create the password for the postgres.
 So i used the object kind as a secret.

+## Secret

 1. [postgres-secret.yml](https://github.com/udhaya-un/sonarqube-kubernetes/blob/master/docs/postgres-secret.yml)